Skip to main content

 Eden Ravecca holding prairie falcon in the Morley Nelson Snake River Birds of Prey NCA

-Boise State University MS Raptor Biology student Eden Ravecca defended her thesis, “Unraveling the Complexities of Prairie Falcon (Falco Mexicanus) Foraging in a Changing Landscape: A Movement Ecology Approach” at midday on June 2, 2023.
+Boise State University MS Raptor Biology student Eden Ravecca defended her thesis, “Impacts of Habitat Type on Individual of Prairie Falcon (Falco mexicanus) Movement and Foraging Behavior During the Breeding Season” at midday on June 2, 2023.
 Ravecca’s main advisor is Dr. Jen Cruz (Biological Sciences, Raptor Research Center), and her committee included Dr. Todd Katzner (USGS) and Dr. Trevor Caughlin (Biological Sciences).

 Abstract